Networking: Making Career Connections

 If you change your mind or your schedule changes after signing up for an Arts & Sciences alumni-student networking event, remove your registration from Handshake by 11:59 p.m. one (1) business day prior to the event.
 After that time, if you elect to cancel your registration or cannot attend, immediately notify our office either in person or by phone.
 Depending on the circumstances, this will result in your being considered a "late cancellation" or "no-show."
 If so, you will not be allowed to participate in career conversations, other A&S registration-required alumni-student career networking events or on-campus recruiting until you speak with a Career Development staff member.
 A second "no-show" will result in automatic forfeiture of the right to participate in all A&S alumni-student career networking events for one semester.

-Creating a LinkedIn account is one of the first things you should do to establish a professional presence on-line.
-LinkedIn allows you to showcase the important components of your professional life and is a very effective tool for tracking the contacts you are making.
+Creating a LinkedIn account is a first step to establishing a professional presence on-line.
+LinkedIn allows you to showcase the important components of your professional life and is an effective tool for tracking the contacts you are making.
 When you begin actively networking to connect with people in your field of interest, LinkedIn will enable you to identify leads very easily.

 - Create a profile based on an already strong resume that’s been reviewed by Arts & Sciences Career Development and include a photo.